 Here, the predominant color is also white, the symbol of peace and purity, given by the marble which was specially brought from Macedonia.
 The monotony of white is broken by a huge floral pattern.

 In fact, all the materials used are of the highest quality, from white marble, crystals, ceramics, gold, semiprecious stones, coming from all over the world, Morocco, Italy, India, New Zealand, Malaysia, and the list does not stop here.

-Also in the inner courtyard, you will notice that besides the four towers, there are also 82 domes that instantly made me think of Alladyn.
+Also in the inner courtyard, you will notice that besides the four towers, there are also 82 domes that instantly made me think of Alladin.
 The similarity is not at all haphazard, as the mosque architecture is inspired by several mosques in Egypt, Pakistan and even the famous Taj Mahal of India.

 Such a grandeur could only be thought of by a very skillful architect, the Syrian Yousef Abdelky.
 He also thought of an extremely ingenious lighting system designed to synchronize with the phases of the moon.

-Unfortunately, I did not witness the show offered by this project, but I will definitely do it on my next visit to Abu Dhabi.
+Unfortunately, I did not witness the show offered by this project.
+But I will definitely do it on my next visit to Abu Dhabi.

 These are the 10 swimming pools that surround the building, in which the columns and minarets are mirrored, giving the building a sense of continuity and elongation.

 How to get to the largest mosque in Abu Dhabi

 It is true, most tourists put Dubai in the first place when thinking about a holiday in the Emirates.
 However, you must know that the capital of Abu Dhabi has a lot to offer in terms of tourist attractions.
 And the Sheikh Zayed Mosque is just one of them.

 The distance between Abu Dhabi and Dubai is about an hour and a half.
 So, you can get here on a day trip, either on an organized tour or on a rented car.
 There is also the option of a bus or taxi.